Beautiful jade plants adorn many houses around the world, and are part of the most prestigious plant collections.

 Interestingly, the jade plant is a tall succulent type, but you can also prune it to get a bonsai.
 If you are a beginner grower, don’t worry, these plants are pretty hardy and you can easily prune them to get the desired shape.

 These plants add a touch of beauty to any room and make perfect gifts for plant lovers.
+I recommend pairing it with other Crassula plants, such as the Silver jade plant.
 Jade plants are slow-growing succulents, and you can expect them to grow for about two inches per year.

 Yes, this is pretty slow, but I assure you, it’s worth it!